awslabs/raf/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-Any environment details, such as: Operating System, Meta version, etc
+Any environment details, such as: Operating System, RAF version, etc

 ## To Reproduce
 (If you developed your own code, please provide a short script that reproduces the error.
 For existing examples, please provide link.)